 We bring our elderly loved ones to elder care facilities, like nursing homes, assisted living facilities, and group homes, because we know they need and deserve personal attention.
 We want the best care for our family members, many of whom need assistance in performing the basic tasks of daily living.
-Nursing homes are responsible for providing this care professionally, compassionately, appropriately, and whenever it is needed.
-When they fail to do so, for whatever reason, they can be found responsible for neglecting their residents.

 Potential Signs Of Neglect In Elder Care Facilities